lambda826/My-Notebook/99 Interview/面经/02 System Design/Wide-column Storage System.md

 ## Column Families

 ## Columns
+ -	 New columns can be added on the fly.
 ## Timestamps
-A 64-bit timestamp identifies each version that either represents real time or a custom value assigned by the client.
-While reading, if no timestamp is specified, BigTable returns the most recent version.
+ -  A 64-bit timestamp identifies each version that either represents real time or a custom value assigned by the client.
+ -  While reading, if no timestamp is specified, BigTable returns the most recent version.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIxMTQ1NjA2MywtMTc1NjMxNTMwOSwtMT
+eyJoaXN0b3J5IjpbLTE4Mzc1NjAzMSwtMTc1NjMxNTMwOSwtMT
 QyNDM5NTMyNiwtMTI1MzA5ODMwXX0=
 -->